Welcome to My Imagination

 On This Site

 On "Free to Read," you'll find my short stories, published or unpublished, and links to my fanfiction account and blogs I wrote in Japan.
-For updates on my current life, click on the "Blog" button.

 "Writing Tips" contains advice and lessons distilled from my 10-plus years writing experience.
 Please enjoy.
 I hope you find something to entertain, inspire, and inform you.